end-4/dots-hyprland-wiki/README.md

 ## How to

-- Edit/add pages: Edit markdown files under `src/content/docs/en/`.
+- Edit/add pages: Edit markdown files under `src/content/docs/en/` (Somehow different to the markdown on GitHub.
+[Reference](https://starlight.astro.build/guides/authoring-content)).

 > To publish HTML files, put it under `src/pages`.

 - Edit sidebar: Edit `astro.config.mjs`.

 - Edit theme: Edit `src/styles/custom.css` ([Reference](https://starlight.astro.build/guides/css-and-tailwind/)).

+- Edit homepage: Edit `src/content/docs/en/index.mdx`

+> [!NOTE]
+> For Hero component, see <https://github.com/withastro/starlight/blob/main/packages/starlight/components/Hero.astro>

 > [!IMPORTANT]
 > When generating link paths, the uppercase characters inside original markdown filename will be converted to lowercase, and the `.` will be removed.
 If you still use the original filename as link path, it may result in a `404`.